-APHIS has final authority in determining which projects are funded for this initiative.
-Based on reviewer recommendations, a project may be selected for partial funding of specific objectives or activities within a proposed project Work Plan.
+APHIS WS has final authority in determining which projects are funded for this initiative.
+A project may be selected for partial funding of specific objectives or activities within a proposed Work Plan, based on reviewer recommendations.

 Proposals that meet the eligibility criteria in Section C will be subject to an administrative review by an APHIS WS Grants Specialist and evaluated by reviewers based on the merit of the proposal.
-APHIS WS is responsible for reviewing proposals against the evaluation criteria and the review panel will consist of internal and external subject-matter experts from various departments, agencies, and academia as appropriate.
-High quality proposals are those that strongly support the priorities and address the needs, considerations, and evaluation criteria described in this Funding Opportunity Announcement.
+APHIS WS is responsible for reviewing proposals against the evaluation criteria in Section E.1.
+The review panel will consist of internal and external subject-matter experts from various departments, agencies, and academia as appropriate.
+High quality proposals are those that strongly support the priorities and address the needs, considerations, and evaluation criteria described in this funding opportunity.